telerik/maui-docs/controls/checkbox/size.md

 # .NET MAUI CheckBox Size

-The CheckBox provides options for setting its height and width.
+The Telerik .NET MAUI CheckBox provides options to define its width and height.

-To define the dimensions of the control, use the `Length`(`double`) property, which maintains a 1:1 aspect ratio.
+To define the dimensions of the control, use the `Length` (`double`) property, which maintains a `1:1` aspect ratio.
 The default value is `18`.

 The following example demonstrates how to set the `Length` value.